-4.04.03 The Audit Committee shall review at least annually the rotation of the lead independent audit partner, concurring partner and other independent auditor personnel to ensure rotations comply with applicable law.
+4.04.03 The Audit Committee shall periodically review the rotation of the lead independent audit partner, concurring partner and other independent auditor personnel to ensure rotations comply with applicable law.

 4.04.04 The Audit Committee shall review quarterly with the independent auditors, internal audit and management the status of any previously approved changes or improvements in financial or accounting practices and internal controls.

 4.04.05 The Audit Committee shall review at least annually the effects on the Company’s financial statements of regulatory and accounting initiatives, if any, as well as any off-balance sheet structures.

 4.05 Financial Reporting Process.

 4.05.01.01 The Audit Committee shall annually, obtain and review the independent auditor’s report regarding: (a) the audit firm’s internal quality-control procedures; (b) any material issues raised by the most recent internal quality-control review, or peer review, of the audit firm or by any inquiry or investigation by governmental or professional authorities, within the preceding five years, respecting one or more independent audits carried out by the firm, and any steps taken to deal with any such issues; and (c) all relationships between the independent auditor and the Company.